-Helps us to make intelligent design choicesHelps us see through marketing hypeAffects computer organization(pipelining, caches, etc.)
+- Helps us to make intelligent choices

+- Helps us see through marketing hype

+- Affects computer organization (pipelining, caches, etc.)

+- Why is some hardware faster than others?

+- What factors of system performance are hardware related?

+- O Do we need a new machine,

+- o more memory

+- o a better compiler

-- Why is some hardware faster than others for different programs? - What factors of system performance are hardware related? (e.g., Do we need a new machine, more memory, a better compiler, or a new OS?) - How does a machine's instruction set affect its performance?
+- o or a new 05?

+- How does a machine's instruction set affect its performance?